0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - Commitment issues
 - Afraid of letting his friend love someone else
-- They want to be loved, but they cannot
+- They want to be loved as a person, and not as a
 - Comes from trauma, as it will be explained later

 ```ad-quote